-Kenneth Chan is Associate Professor of Film Studies, the Director of Graduate Studies, and the Director of Film Studies in the Department of English at the University of Northern Colorado.
-His book Remade in Hollywood: The Global Chinese Presence in Transnational Cinemas was published in 2009 (Hong Kong University Press; distributed in the US by the University of Washington Press).
-Apart from the Chinese in Hollywood, Chan's research and teaching interests cover transnational Chinese cinemas, Asian American film, Singapore cultural studies, gender and sexuality studies, queer cinemas, and contemporary American film genres such as melodramas, musicals, action films, and science fiction.
-His essays have also appeared in various book-length collections and academic journals, including Cinema Journal, Tulsa Studies in Women's Literature, Asian Cinema, Journal of Chinese Cinemas, Mediascape, Discourse, and Camera Obscura.
-Chan is now directing his research attention to a number of different projects, one on the cinema of Hong Kong auteur Yonfan, another focusing on queer cinemas from Southeast Asia, and one on cosmopolitanism and contemporary science fiction.
-Dr. Chan is a member of the editorial boards of the Journal of Chinese Cinemas and The CEA Critic.
+Kenneth Chan is Associate Professor of English and Director of Film Studies in the Department of English at the University of Northern Colorado.
+His research and teaching interests include transnational Chinese cinemas, Asians in Hollywood, Asian American film, Singapore cultural studies, gender and sexuality studies, queer cinemas, and contemporary film genres such as melodramas, musicals, action films, and science fiction.
+He is the author of two books: Yonfan's Bugis Street (Hong Kong University Press, 2015) and Remade in Hollywood: The Global Chinese Presence in Transnational Cinemas (Hong Kong University Press, 2009).
+He has also published more than twenty full-length peer-reviewed essays, which have appeared in various book-length collections and academic journals, including Cinema Journal, Tulsa Studies in Women's Literature, Asian Cinema, Journal of Chinese Cinemas, Mediascape, Discourse, and Camera Obscura.
+Chan's latest project is on cosmopolitanism, ethics, and contemporary science fiction cinema.
+Dr. Chan sits on the editorial boards of the Journal of Chinese Cinemas, and he is the Managing Editor of The CEA Critic.
 He further volunteers as the Chair of the International Advisory Board of the Asian Film Archive, Singapore.
-Professor Chan also represents UNC as a network partner of the international project "Chinese Cinemas in the 21st Century: Production, Consumption, Imagination," which is funded by the Leverhulme Trust's International Networks scheme.
-The project spans two years (2012-2013), where the seven network partners and other invited scholars in the field of Chinese cinemas meet in Exeter (UK), Amsterdam, Singapore, and Taipei, for conferences, symposia, roundtables, and research.
+Professor Chan also represented UNC as a network partner of the international project "Chinese Cinemas in the 21st Century: Production, Consumption, Imagination," which was funded by the Leverhulme Trust's International Networks scheme.
+The project spanned two years (2012-2013), where the seven network partners and other invited scholars in the field of Chinese cinemas met in Exeter (UK), Amsterdam, Singapore, and Taipei, for conferences, symposia, roundtables, and research.
 Chan received the College Scholar award in 2010-2011 from UNC's College of Humanities and Social Sciences.
-As an ardent figure skater, he is a member of the Fort Collins Skating Club and has passed the USFS (United States Figure Skating) Adult Pre-Bronze Moves in the Field.
+As an ardent figure skater, he has attained the USFS (United States Figure Skating) Adult Bronze Moves in the Field level.

 For more information about Dr. Chan, click here.